Christopher Walken

 BirthdayMar 31, 1943

 BiographyChristopher Walken (born Ronald Walken; March 31, 1943) is an American actor.
-His work on stage and screen has earned him accolades including an Academy Award, a BAFTA Award, a Screen Actors Guild Award, as well as nominations for two Primetime Emmy Awards and two Tony Awards.
+His work on stage and screen has earned him accolades including an Academy Award, a BAFTA Award, and an Actor Award, as well as nominations for two Tony Awards, two Primetime Emmy Awards, and a Golden Globe.
 His films have grossed more than $1.6 billion in the United States.

 As a stage actor, Walken starred with Irene Worth in a 1975 Broadway revival of Sweet Bird of Youth.
 Walken has played the lead in the Shakespeare plays Hamlet, Macbeth, Romeo and Juliet, and Coriolanus.
 His performance in the original rendition of James Joyce's The Dead (2000), earned him a Tony Award for Best Actor in a Musical nomination.
 He was nominated for the Tony Award for Best Actor in a Play for his role in Martin McDonagh's A Behanding in Spokane (2010).
 He also wrote and played the lead role in the 1995 play Him, about his idol Elvis Presley.